 In early 2022 the OSMS Initiative conducted interviews with volunteer secondary schoolteachers of either English of Scots Language studies.
 This was to give us a better sense of the barriers to teaching such texts, and what kinds of resources would best help to overcome them.
 We’re very grateful to all our interviewees for their many suggestions, cautions and also their enthusiasm for literature in Scots, whether old or modern.

-If you’re a Scottish schoolteacher who missed the first phase of interviews but would still like to respond, please feel free to complete the original OSMS Questionnaire (the set of questions around which interviews were based) and email it back to us.
+If you’re a Scottish schoolteacher who missed the first phase of interviews but would still like to respond or participate, please feel free to complete the original OSMS Questionnaire (the set of questions around which interviews were based) and email it back to us.
 See also the original Participant Information Sheet and OSMS Participant Advert.